-To boost the numbers of victims, generic credit card fraud was bundled into the same category and even then the crime rates are declining.
-We believe this is a result of individuals and institutions being more vigilant.
+To boost the numbers of victims, generic credit card fraud was bundled into the same category, and even then the crime rates are declining.
+We believe this decline is a result of individuals and institutions being more vigilant.

 James Van Dyke, an analyst from Javelin Strategy and Research who performed the survey for the BBB added, “the most extreme forms of identity fraud are pretty rare.”

 Data breaches are rarely the result of a crime ring.
 Only 0.2% of the names stolen ever end up in the thief’s hands.
 Data collected from phishing is even more rare since it was exposed years ago.

-Does that mean we can all relax now that identity theft is over?
-No, but don’t loose sleep after every new report of a data breach or waste money on identity theft insurance.
-It is likely our diligence keeping this crime down.
-Here are some simple things you should be doing keep the thieves at bay.
+Does that mean we can all relax and the threat of identity theft is over?
+No—but there is no need to lose sleep after every new report of a data breach or waste money on identity theft insurance.
+It is likely our own diligence keeping these crimes down.

 Remain vigilant – The old advice still holds true.
 If it sounds too be good to be true, it probably isn’t.
-Don’t give away your personal information to people who call you or send you unsolicited emails.
+Don’t give away your personal information to people who call or send you unsolicited emails.

 Stay Vigilant and Keep Your Private Information Safe